A PHIL BRODIE

 to popular belief,he

 is in fact right-handed!

 guitarist, and songwriter for the Seattle-based rock band Nirvana.
+He plays guitar

-American lefty guitarist, he was a member of Spanky & Our Gang, having hits including
+lefty guitarist, he was a member of Spanky & Our Gang, having hits including

 "Sunday Will Never Be the Same", "Lazy Day", "Three Ways

 in the late 60s.